Have you ever wondered why animals are drawn to certain plants, or why they like to eat grass? Well, it may be the

 B-caryophyllene is the terpene that potentially has the most to offer.
 It can be found in black pepper, cinnamon, oregano, and of course, cannabis.
-What makes it so unique amongst other terpenes is that it actually activates the CB2 receptor cells in the body.
-In one study in the National Library of Medicine, researchers found that B-caryophyllene was able to “reduce inflammation in immune cells.”
-In addition, they found in the study that B-caryophyllene contains antioxidant, antimicrobial, and anti-inflammatory properties.
-Most of this research has been done on animal models, showcasing how therapeutic B-caryophyllene can be for our four legged friends.
+What makes it so unique amongst other terpenes is that it supports normal cell function in the body.
+Researchers have found in studies that this terpene supports cellular health, has antioxidant protection, and supports a healthy inflammatory response.
+What’s great is that most of this research has been done on animal models, showcasing how great B-caryophyllene can potentially be for our four-legged friends.

 Are Terpenes Safe for My Pet?

 While we know that terpenes are in no way a cure-all for the unwanted symptoms and ailments our pets experience at times, they may provide great benefits for your pet.
 Terpenes occur in our everyday plants, fruits, and even spices, deeming them completely safe for our pets to consume.

 Terpene-Rich Hemp Oils for Dogs and Cats

 As with any new product, moderation is key.
-CBD and terpene rich full spectrum hemp oils may hold a lot of therapeutic value, but each animal will respond differently.
+CBD and terpene rich full spectrum hemp oils may hold a lot of value, but each animal will respond differently.
 It’s important to take things slowly, introduce new products in low dosages, and always be observant to how your pet responds to a new terpene rich hemp oil.
-Finally, it’s important to always inform your veterinarian when introducing a new products to your pet’s regimen, especially if your pet is currently on any medications.
+Finally, it’s important to always inform your veterinarian when introducing a new products to your pet’s regimen, especially if your pet is currently using other products.